IBMTechSales/klp-workshop-labs/4310-TX-WebSphere_Automation/README - Copy (3).md

     ![](./lab1-media/media/image32.png)

-    You can also acess the security bulletins from the **ibm.com/support** pages.
-You are prompted to log in by using your IBM ID to access the content from the IBM Support site.
+    You can read the security bulletins from the **ibm.com/support** pages.
+You are prompted to log in by using your IBM ID to access the content:

     <https://www.ibm.com/support/pages/node/6525706>

-3. Close the browser tab containing the security bulletin

-4. Return to the browser tab that contains the `IBM WebSphere Automation dashboard`.
-Then, return to the **`Security`** view.
+5. Return to the browser tab that contains the IBM WebSphere Automation dashboard.
+Then, return to the **Security** view.

     ![](./lab1-media/media/imagev3-39.png)

-### 4.3.2 Update tWAS server v9.0.5.7 to fix the LOG4J vulnerability
+### 4.5 Update tWAS server v9.0.5.7 to fix the LOG4J vulnerability

+Automated installation of WebSphere and Liberty fixpaks and iFixes was introduced in IBM WebSphere Automation in version 1.4.

 You can automatically deploy fixes to servers in your managed server inventory through the WebSphere Automation UI.
 You must have a user profile with at least the **Modify WebSphere inventory** permission, and the servers that you want to fix must be registered and configured for fix installation with WebSphere Automation.

 In this section, you leverage the built-in capabilities in IBM WebSphere Automation to automatically prepare and install the recommended iFix to the traditional WebSphere 9.0.5.7 server to remove the Log4J vulnerability reported as **CVE-2021-44228**.

-There are a couple of additional components in the product to support this use case:
+There are a couple of additional components now included in the product to support this use case:

   - **Fix manager**